mighty-phoenix/TapSearch/README.md

 2. Enter word to search for in paragraphs.
 3. See the top 10 results!
 ```

+## Grand Vision
+If I had a tech arsenal at my disposal, I would scale this application to become the world's largest documents directory with the fastest and most accurate search.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.